-What you must pay when you get these services Services that are covered for you Align ChoiceElite (PPO) Align ChoicePlus (PPO) Immunizations Covered Medicare Part B services include: COVID-19 vaccine and its administration Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-There is no coinsurance deductible for the COV pneumonia, influenza, /ID-19 vaccines
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-What you must pay when you get these services Services that are covered for you Align ChoiceElite (PPO) Align ChoicePlus (PPO) Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, \$50 copay per day for days 1-4; Original Medicare and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the \$0 copay per day for days 5-90 You pay the 2024 original Medicare costsharing amounts.
+These hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services In-Network: You pay a \$350 copayment for each inpatient stay.
-Prior authorization required.
-Out-of-Network: Original Medicare cost shares apply.
-The 2023 inpatient hospital deductible is \$1,600, coinsurance for days 61-90 is \$400 copay per day, and daily coinsurance for lifetime reserve days is \$800.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
-In-Network: You pay a \$450 copayment for each inpatient stay.
-Prior authorization required.
-Out-of-Network: Original Medicare cost shares apply.
-The 2023 inpatient hospital deductible is \$1,600, coinsurance for days 61-90 is \$400 copay per day, and daily coinsurance for lifetime reserve days is \$800.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Prior authorization is required are the 2023 cost- sharing amounts and may change for 2024.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services The 2023 inpatient hospital deductible was \$1,600, or days 61-90 is \$400 copay per day, and daily lifetime reserve days is \$800 per each lifetime reserve day.
+Prior Authorization is Necessary surgical and medical supplies Use of appliances, such as wheelchairs required.
+If you get authorized Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services inpatient care at an out- of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.